-Administer the Measure C Senior Scrip Program, enhancing senior transportation services for persons 70 years of age and older who live in the Fresno County region.
+To administer the Measure C Senior Scrip Program, enhancing senior transportation services for persons 70 years of age and older who live in the Fresno County region.

-Measure C funds the Senior Scrip Program by allowing participants to purchase up to \$100 worth of paper or electronic scrip for \$25 each month.
+Measure C funds the Senior Scrip Program by allowing participants to purchase up to \$200 worth of paper or electronic scrip for \$50 each month.
 The program is evaluated yearly to determine if it meets intended goals for increased ridership and quality service.
 The Senior Scrip program should provide an equal opportunity for potential public and private partnerships.
 Fresno County Transportation Authority (FCTA) charged Fresno COG with administering the Measure C Senior Scrip Program.

 Fresno COG developed implementing guidelines for the Senior Scrip Program in February 2008.
 Staff has accomplished an automated, online program that allows scrip purchases using a credit card for payment.
 Past efforts include implementing Lyft and Uber rides as an addition to the Senior Scrip program, allowing Senior Scrip program users to access both electronic scrip (e-scrip) for Lyft and Uber and hard copy scrip (paper scrip) for taxi fares.
+Fresno COG staff has also contracted with Southwest Strategies for extensive marketing and advertising of the Measure C programs.